Patrick Bishop: Parliament

 He proved a moderate MP (he supported a coalition between the Conservative Party and the Liberals), who often sought to balance competing interests.
 When a Labour MP put forward a Bill to establish a General Council of the Press, Bishop put the case for a voluntary system of regulation, which he was able to inform the House was close to agreement.
 However he was strongly offended by the way the "Red Cross Society of China" (a body unrelated to the International Red Cross and Red Crescent Movement) inserted Communist propaganda in letters sent home by British forces taken prisoner in the Korean War.

 Later career

-When newsprint rationing ended, Bishop became Chairman of Morphy Richards, the consumer electrical company in 1957.
+When newsprint rationing ended, Bishop became chairman of Morphy Richards, the consumer electrical company in 1957.
 He supported the Public Bodies (Admission of the Press to Meetings) Bill promoted by Margaret Thatcher in 1960, a Bill prompted by the decision of some Labour-controlled councils to refuse admission to the press where the newspapers involved were in the middle of an industrial dispute.
 Morphy Richards were taken over by EMI in 1960, a move opposed by Bishop and which led to his resignation that December.

 Bishop was advised in 1962 to end his Parliamentary career on medical grounds, and therefore announced that he would stand down.
 He was awarded a knighthood in the New Years' Honours list of 1964.
 He finally left the Rediffusion Board in 1970.

-He is buried in the churchyard of St Mary's, Polstead, Suffolk.
+He is buried in the churchyard of St Mary's church in Polstead, Suffolk.